bwaobikeze/ai_Chat_Bot/ai_chat/README.md

 - `.dockerignore`: Contains patterns to ignore files and directories in Docker builds.
 - `docker-compose.yaml`: Defines services, networks, and volumes for the Docker Compose setup.
 - `Dockerfile`: Contains instructions to set up the Docker image, including installing dependencies and copying project files.
-- `greet.py`: Python script that sets up and runs the Gradio interface using the Ollama model.
+- `ai_chatbot.py`: Python script that sets up and runs the Gradio interface using the Ollama model.
-- `Requirements.txt`: Lists the Python packages required for the project (`gradio` and `ollama`).
+- `requirements.txt`: Lists the Python packages required for the project (`gradio` and `ollama`).